devmatty/n8n_agent_proj/README.md

 6. Logs what it did so the next run doesn't re-flag the same account
 7. Prints a summary of the run with a watch list of accounts to keep an eye on

-A full run takes about 30 seconds and costs around 20 cents in API usage.
+A full run takes about 30 seconds.

 ## Why I built it